 Using customer data allows you to:

-A subscription-based model offering clear, ongoing value — reinforcing long-term customer retention.
+Amazon Prime: A subscription-based model offering clear, ongoing value, reinforcing long-term customer retention.

-A loyalty programme focused on experiences and exclusive access, creating differentiation beyond price.
+O2 Priority: A loyalty program focused on experiences and exclusive access, creating differentiation beyond price.

 A loyalty program should be measured against real business outcomes: